George Cornelius Gorham: Controversy

 In 1847 Gorham was presented by the Earl of Cottenham, the Lord Chancellor, to the vicarage of Brampford Speke, a parish in a small Devon village near Exeter, which has a parish church dedicated to Saint Peter.
-Upon examining him, Bishop Henry Phillpotts took exception to Gorham's view that baptismal regeneration was conditional and dependent upon a later personal adoption of promises made.
-The bishop argued that Gorham's Calvinistic view of baptism made him unsuitable for the post.
+The bishop (Henry Phillpotts) argued that Gorham's Calvinistic view of baptism made him unsuitable for the post.
 Gorham appealed to the ecclesiastical Court of Arches to compel the bishop to institute him but the court confirmed the bishop's decision and awarded costs against Gorham.

 Gorham then appealed to the Judicial Committee of the Privy Council, which caused great controversy about whether a secular court should decide the doctrine of the Church of England.
-The ecclesiastical lawyer Edward Lowth Badeley, a member of the Oxford Movement, appeared before the committee to argue the bishop's cause, but the committee (in a split decision) eventually reversed the bishop's and the Arches' decision on 9 March 1850 to grant Gorham his institution.
+The ecclesiastical lawyer Edward Lowth Badeley, a member of the Oxford Movement, appeared before the committee to argue the bishop's cause, but the committee (Knight Bruce, V-C dissenting) eventually reversed the bishop's and the Arches' decision on 8 March 1850 and granted Gorham his institution.

-Phillpotts repudiated the judgment and threatened to excommunicate the Archbishop of Canterbury and anyone who dared to institute Gorham.
-Fourteen prominent Anglicans, including Badeley and Henry Edward Manning, requested that the Church of England repudiate the opinion that the Privy Council had expressed concerning baptism.
-As there was not any response from the Church apart from Phillpotts' protestations, they quit the Church of England and joined the Roman Catholic Church.
+Phillpotts repudiated the judgment and threatened to excommunicate the archbishop of Canterbury and anyone who dared to institute Gorham.
+Fourteen prominent Anglicans, including Henry Edward Manning, requested that the Church of England repudiate the opinion that the Privy Council had expressed concerning baptism.
+As there was not any response from the Church apart from Phillpotts' protestations, they quit the Church of England and were received into the Catholic Church.